bjornmeansbear/lectureScripts/WhatIsSGD.md

 The definition of sustainable graphic design is easy and hard.
 Sustainable graphic design is any visual design that sustains the welfare of all life.
 Sustainable graphic design is hard because, well, what constitutes graphic design that sustains the welfare of all life?
 What is the _je ne sais quoi_ that makes sustainable design different, more correct, more capable of doing this sustaining?

-Our current tools, ideas, and cultural systems aren’t setup to help us to understand this or to manufacture products in this vein.
-Part of figuring out what sustainable graphic design is means we’ll also have to continue to decide what forms, tools, and new societal structures are required to realize it effectively (& help to design these too).

 There is no single way that sustainable graphic design looks, nor a single “correct” way that it is made (what materials it might be, or what processes it includes can be easily sorted into good, bad, ugly, less bad, etc. — but one golden solution does not exist).

-What is Sustainable Graphic Design?
-Anything that visualizes the caretaking of our Spaceship Earth, in any way large or small.

 Anything that helps promote the flourishing of nature’s interconnected systems will look correct.
-That doesn’t require a particular style, material, or typeface
+That doesn’t require a particular style, material, or typeface.

 So, now I ask again, what comes to mind when you hear “Sustainable Graphic Design?”
 Something that is truly beautiful.
 Perhaps elegant?
 Perhaps constrained?
 Perhaps Vernacular?
 Perhaps reused?
 Perhaps eco-friendly?
 But always beautiful.

+## Picturing Sustainabilitist Aesthetics

+What comes to mind when you hear the phrase “sustainable graphic design?”

+- Is there a particular style?
+- Is there a particular client?
+- Is there a particular material?
+- Is there a particular visual trope? a color? a pattern?
+- Is there a particular message?

 ±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±

-Henry:

-Lecture philosophy: TLO/ELO - WHAT ARE THE BUCKETS?

-philosophy and anti-philosophy

-Retina typeface for space saving!?

-Aesthetics:

-Material - how something is produced, production, authorship
-- The Signs
-- The Substrate

-(how does this play into digital nature?)

-Modes - Kinds of authorship

-I get hung up on REUSE and RECYCLING is a mode of production!?

-Ownership: to be more humanistic is to give up creative ownership

-For a better society, I don't care about owning this design.

-Utilitarian design

-Vernacular design

-Minimalist design

-Imperfection in design is more humanistic

-Utopian society ≠ helvetica

-Philosophy / Anti-philosophy

-Aesthetics: Materiality and Modes / Production and Authorship

-start with "what is sustainable design" end with "why not sustainable design" -- don't you want to live in this more humanistic, or planet-istic, society?

-Humans, planet, flourishing -- shouldn't there be more personality in design?

-±±±±±±±±±±±±±±±±±+

-## Is beauty even a useful concept?

 Design critic Bruce Sterling outlines three criteria for objects worth making, owning, and keeping: